Associate Professor

 ACM Digital Library profile

 Dr. Luther directs Virginia Tech’s Crowd Intelligence Lab.
-His team researches the complementary strengths of crowdsourced human intelligence and artificial intelligence (AI) in domains like journalism, history, and national security.
-The lab’s current projects focus on improving open source intelligence (OSINT) analysis, combating disinformation and misinformation, identifying unknown people and places in historical and modern photos, and understanding real-world crowdsourced investigations.
+His team researches the complementary strengths of crowdsourced human intelligence and artificial intelligence (AI).
+The lab’s current projects focus on improving Open Source Intelligence (OSINT) collection and analysis, combating disinformation and misinformation, identifying unknown people and places in historical and modern photos, and understanding real-world crowdsourced investigations.

 Previously, Dr. Luther was a postdoctoral fellow in the Human-Computer Interaction Institute at Carnegie Mellon University.
 He received his Ph.D. in human-centered computing from Georgia Tech, where he was a James D. Foley Scholar.
 He received his B.S. in computer graphics technology, with honors and highest distinction, from Purdue University.
 He also interned at IBM Research, Microsoft Research, and YouTube/Google.